Dynamical Systems Seminars

 4:00 PM in MCS 148.
 Tea beforehand at 3:45 PM in MCS 153.

-Title: Oscillons near Hopf Bifurcations of Planar Reaction Diffusion Equations
+Title: Oscillons near Hopf bifurcations of planar forced reaction diffusion

-Abstract: Oscillons are spatially localized, temporally oscillating, radially
+Abstract: Oscillons are planar, spatially localized, temporally oscillating,

 contexts, including fluid systems, granular systems, and chemical

 systems.
 Oscillons often arise near forced Hopf birurcations.

 It is known that small amplitude localized solutions to the planar forced

 complex Ginzburg-Landau equation (fCGL) exist near onset.
 Using spatial

 dynamics, we show that the dynamics on the center manifold of a periodically

 forced reaction difuusion equation (fRD) near a Hopf bifurcation can be

 captured by the fCGL.
 Thus, oscillon solutions to the fRD can be thought of as